SPUNIKNSS15/SPUNIKNSS15/Plan/plan.md

 ##Development Methodology
-We strongly prefer a rigid variant of scrum with self-imposed quality assurance forcing ourselves to write good documentation, perform code reviews and unittesting in every sprint.
+We strongly prefer scrum with self-imposed quality assurance forcing ourselves to write good documentation, perform code reviews and unit testing in every sprint.
 This enables us to dynamically allocate human ressources as needed, maintain a high degree of customer contact and develop with relatively low bureaucratic overhead, whilst still delivering the best possible result.

 ##Progress Tracking, Issue Tracking and Revision Control
-Overall progress is tracked by checking items on our roadmap, respectively our milestones in a coarser scope.
-This will be applicable due to the relatively small project extent of only approximately eleven weeks.
+Overall progress is tracked by updating progress on our milestones in a coarser scope, while the view of resolved and open issues will be used to visualize the fine-grained progress.
+This kind of tracking is be applicable due to the relatively small project extent of only approximately eleven weeks.

 Issue tracking is - as in case of the JgraphT library - best performed by the GitHub internal issue tracking system.
 JgraphT is licensed under the GNU LGPL with their respective main repository already on GitHub, therefore forking them, implementing the new feature and reintegrating it into the main project on GitHub shall be no problem.
+For the other tasks, we would like to use the same platform, after getting your agreement.

-If the customer wishes to keep tasks one and three closed source, we will take care of hosting our own centralized GIT repository on a team internal server, provided by one of our members.
+If the you wish to keep tasks one and three closed source, we will take care of hosting our own centralized GIT repository on a team internal server, provided by one of our members.
-Anyway, issue and revision control are always closely related to the code, therefore combining both using GIT is substantially enhancing our productivity.
+Anyway, issue and revision control are always closely related to the code, therefore combining both using GitHub would be substantially enhancing our productivity.

 ##Meeting Schedules